Jucy (film)

 Jucy is an Australian comedy feature film produced in 2010 about the womance between two best female friends.
 The film was written by Stephen Vagg, directed by Louise Alston and produced by Kelly Chapman.
-It is the second in a planned "quarter life crisis" trilogy from Vagg and Alston following the 2007 romantic comedy All My Friends Are Leaving Brisbane.
+It is the second in a "quarter life crisis" trilogy from Vagg and Alston following the 2007 romantic comedy All My Friends Are Leaving Brisbane, that concluded with the 2026 film All My Friends Are Back in Brisbane.

 Synopsis

 Jucy is a "womantic" comedy about best friends Jackie (Cindy Nelson) and Lucy (Francesca Gasteen).
 They're in their mid twenties but not much has changed since high school.
 Jackie's social anxiety is still not under control and she remains incapable of a mature relationship with a man; Lucy hasn't finished either of the university degrees she started and still lives with her mother.

 When the duo's relationship is attacked, they make a pact to show the world just how normal they are: Jackie decides to get a boyfriend and Lucy aims for a career move.

 They get a chance to complete their goal when both are cast in a stage adaptation of the Charlotte Brontë novel Jane Eyre.
 Jackie has her eye on the show's star, Alex (Ryan Johnson), and Lucy is determined to become a professional actor to win acceptance from her sister Fleur (Nelle Lee).
 However it results in stress being put on their friendship, which is pushed to breaking point.